As part of the

 2014 CSU Sustainability Policy, the California State University is tasked with integrating sustainability into the academic curriculum.

-To that end, CSU campus faculty have developed courses in which students confront real-world sustainability problems and address the planet’s environmental challenges.
+To that end, CSU campus faculty have developed courses and projects in which students confront real-world sustainability problems and address the planet’s environmental challenges.
 One of these is the “Campus as a Living Lab” (CALL) grant program, an outcome of funding from the National Science Foundation.

 For additional information regarding the Campus as a Living Lab Grant Program, please contact Elke Schreiner, Grant Program Coordinator at firstname.lastname@example.org.
 CSU campus faculty and staff can submit an application here. (login required)

 The CALL initiative set an ambitious goal: to seek interested faculty and facilities operations staff who would work together to incorporate a specific university challenge into the curricula of courses.

 Simply put, the program helps to address a sustainability goal while at the same time providing students with an opportunity to work to solve a real-world campus problem.
 Faculty present a project or redesign a course to incorporate student learning and activities that respond to that particular campus’s challenge.

 See the 11 projects awarded funds through CALL.